Volumes spurt at HDFC Life Insurance Company Ltd counter

-HDFC Life Insurance Company Ltd registered volume of 96.17 lakh shares by 10:51 IST on BSE, a 47.23 fold spurt over two-week average daily volume of 2.04 lakh shares
+HDFC Life Insurance Company Ltd registered volume of 370.38 lakh shares by 14:19 IST on NSE, a 8.53 fold spurt over two-week average daily volume of 43.41 lakh shares

-Capri Global Capital Ltd, Jindal Steel & Power Ltd, Marico Ltd, Tata Steel Ltd are among the other stocks to see a surge in volumes on BSE today, 02 March 2022.
+Hindustan Zinc Ltd, Oil India Ltd, Coal India Ltd, Varun Beverages Ltd are among the other stocks to see a surge in volumes on NSE today, 02 March 2022.

 Powered by Capital Market - Live News